There are several varieties of air filters in the market.

 Lower porosity, while decreasing the speed of filtration, increases the quality of filtered air.
 This parameter is measured in pores per linear inch.

 How ULPA filter cleans the air?

 Most people who are not aware of the air filtration process, believe that filtration works by physically blocking the material by a filter.
-Particles which are large do not get pass through and smaller one pass.
+Particles that are large do not get passed through and smaller one pass.